2 11 As A Decimal

 Q4: Why does 2/11 produce a repeating decimal while 1/2 produces a terminating decimal (0.5)?

 The difference lies in the prime factorization of the denominators.
-The denominator of 1/2 (which is 2) is a factor of 10 (2 x 5), resulting in a terminating decimal.
+But the denominator of 1/2 (which is 2) is a factor of 10 (2 x 5), resulting in a terminating decimal.
 The denominator of 2/11 (which is 11) is a prime number other than 2 or 5, leading to a repeating decimal.

 Q5: How do I perform calculations involving repeating decimals?